 - Detailed minutes of the discussion should be documented on the progress report form and shared with the committee and the department (GSC chair and graduate program coordinator). - Within 2 weeks, a detailed plan to address issues and adjust timelines should be agreed upon by both the committee and student.
-This adjustment can include a recommendation for change of scope of the project, coursework, or other measures. - As required by CGPS, the meeting report document, the student's progress report document, and the remediation plan will be referred to the CGPS Dean/Associate Dean.
+This adjustment can include a recommendation for change of scope of the project, coursework, or other measures.

+As required by CGPS, the meeting report document, the student's progress report document, and the remediation plan will be referred to the CGPS Dean/Associate Dean.

-AS ynchronous Option: Student progress reports can be completed asynchronously it both of the following are tru ue: \Box In the previous 6 months, at least one student progress meeting has been held synchronously (online or in person) $\hfill\Box$ The previous progress meeting concluded with the decision that satisfactory progress was made towards degree completion.
+Asynchronous Option: Progress reports (and the associated report form) can be completed asynchronously if both of the following are true:

+- In the previous 6 months, at least one student progress meeting has been held synchronously (online or in person) - The previous progress meeting concluded with the decision that satisfactory progress was made towards degree completion.

-In this case, the student's committee will review the student's submitted progress document and, if required, complete each section of the BGSC-form 1 Progress Report Form.
+In this case, the student's committee will review the student's submitted progress report document and complete each section of the Progress Report Form.
 Committee comments and evaluations with respect to the progress evaluation table will be communicated to the supervisor via email and summarized by the supervisor.
 The consensus report document will be shared with the committee, student, and graduate program coordinator.
 Possible outcomes are the same as an in person meeting (above).
 However, if any committee member recommends "Unsatisfactory" in the "Overall" column, an in-person meeting should be held within 4 weeks.

-Failure to make progress (i.e., 2 unsatisfactory progress meeting reports) may result in a recommendation that the student withdraw.
+Failure to make progress (ie 2 unsatisfactory progress meeting reports) may result in a recommendation that the student withdraw.
 Additionally, students supported by funding must maintain specific grade point averages in order to retain funding.
 Other awards may have other GPA requirements.
 Students failing to meet these requirements will have funding withdrawn and may face an assessment of unsatisfactory progress.